zehrabuse/FinSight-AI-Portfolio-Decision-Support-System/README.md

 A Deep Q-Network (DQN) based reinforcement learning system designed to support portfolio allocation decisions under different market conditions.

 The system evaluates a 16-dimensional financial state and selects one of 9 portfolio actions.
-The trained model is exported to ONNX and can be integrated into backend applications using ONNX Runtime.
+The trained model is exported to ONNX format for portable inference.

 An optional LLM-based explainability layer is also included to convert the model's decisions into natural-language explanations.